Pierre-Lannoy/wp-decalog/README.md

 > __DecaLog__ is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

+__DecaLog__ is a free and open source plugin for WordPress.
+It integrates many other free and open source works (as-is or modified).
+Please, see 'about' tab in the plugin settings to see the details.

+## WP-CLI

+__DecaLog__ implements a set of WP-CLI commands.
+For a full help on these commands, please read [this guide](WP-CLI.md).

+## Hooks

+__DecaLog__ introduces some filters and actions to allow plugin customization.
+Please, read the [hooks reference](HOOKS.md) to learn more about them.

 ## Installation

 1. From your WordPress dashboard, visit _Plugins | Add New_.